-exemptions to determine if you are exempt from TSI requirements.
+See exemptions to determine if you are exempt from TSI requirements.

-You will be required to complete a
+You will be required to complete

-On your test date, you will need:
+On your assessment date, you will need:

 Applying for College

-Assessment Testing |
+Assessment TestingAcademic Advising |

 TSI (Texas Success Initiative) is a state-legislated program designed to improve student success in college.
 The state requires all Texas public colleges and universities to assess the academic skills in reading, writing and math of each entering undergraduate student to determine the student's readiness to enroll in freshman-level academic coursework.
 All students that do not meet the exemption requirements are required by law to take the assessment test approved by the Texas Higher Education Coordinating Board (THECB).